 He is God

 From time immemorial, the glances of God have been directed towards His servants.
 Were He to avert that sustaining gaze of His from the earth and them that dwell therein for less than a single moment, they would all assuredly revert to nothingness.
 That which is beloved today, however, is that the loved ones of God should appear amidst their fellow men with spiritual characteristics.
 They should, moreover, detect the sweet savors of the inhabitants of this world from every soul they meet.
 Proof is required of those who lay pretension to love; whatever the tongue may impart will not necessarily be accepted at the divine Court.
 In this day, action taketh precedence over speech.
 Strive, then, that goodly deeds may be manifested from every limb of the body.
 Should one claim to be a denizen of the celestial Paradise, his words would not be proven by that claim alone.
 Rather, let them with a discerning sense of smell draw breath.
 If the fragrances they inhale be sweet, his claim will be accepted; otherwise, it shall be met with rejection.
 O my brothers!
-The shrill of the Supreme Pen is far more apparent and distinguished than the droning of the gnat.
+The shrill voice of the Supreme Pen is far more apparent and distinguished than the droning of the gnat.

 A complete typescript of the Persian text of this Tablet appears below (all punctuation mine).